PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-22 11:37:06
+Last updated: 2024-04-22 11:38:55
-Random Quote: I heard enough to know she saved your a-s. - Mike Ehrmantraut
+Random Quote: Believe me, I’ve had five divorces.
+Do you know what five divorces are?
+Five times I believed in love. - Berlin